Teresa Wright: Personal life

 Wright was married to writer Niven Busch from 1942 to 1952.
 They had two children: a son, Niven Terence Busch, born December 2, 1944; and a daughter, Mary-Kelly Busch, born September 12, 1947.
 She married playwright Robert Anderson in 1959.
 They divorced in 1978, but maintained a close relationship until the end of her life.

 In her last decade, Wright lived quietly in her New England home in the town of Bridgewater, Connecticut, in Litchfield County, appearing occasionally at film festivals and forums and at events associated with the New York Yankees.
 In 1996, she reminisced about Alfred Hitchcock at the Edinburgh International Film Festival, and in 2003, she appeared on the Academy Awards show in a segment honoring previous Oscar-winners.

 Her daughter, Mary-Kelly, is an author of books for children and young adults.
 Wright has two grandchildren, one of whom, Jonah Smith, co-produced Darren Aronofsky's films Pi (1998) and Requiem for a Dream (2000).
 In 1998, Smith accompanied Wright on her first visit to Yankee Stadium when she was invited to throw the ceremonial first pitch.
 Her appearance in Pride of the Yankees had sparked an interest in baseball and led her to become a Yankees fan.

 Death and legacy

-Teresa Wright died on March 6, 2005, of a heart attack at Yale-New Haven Hospital in Connecticut at the age of 86.
-She is buried in Evergreen Cemetery in New Haven.
+Teresa Wright died on March 6, 2005 after suffering a heart attack at age 86 in Yale-New Haven Hospital in Connecticut.
+She donated her body to Yale School of Medicine before being buried at Evergreen Cemetery in New Haven.

 When the roll call of former Yankees who had died was announced at Old Timer's Day on July 5, 2005, Wright's name was read among the ballplayers and members of the Yankees family.

 A Girl's Got to Breathe: The Life of Teresa Wright by Donald Spoto was published in February 2016.
-Spoto was a close friend to Wright for more than 30 years and was given exclusive access by her family to her papers and correspondence.
-Publishers Weekly called the biography "an engaging and intimate portrait".
-Library Journal praised the book as "an affectionate tribute to a shamefully neglected talent".
+Spoto was a close friend to Wright for more than 30 years, and was given exclusive access by her family to her papers and correspondence.